 Recommendation to accept Option 2 Leadership and management outcomes as being more relevant to the undergraduate osteopathic context.
-This was discussed with and accepted by the Stakeholder Reference Group, and is reflected in the updated draft and agreed by the Policy and Education Committee.
+This was discussed with and accepted by the Stakeholder Reference Group, and is reflected in the updated draft.

 Education outcomes

 The document contained similar options 1 and 2 in relation to the education outcomes, with Option 1 being based more on Advanced Practice frameworks, and Option 2 adapted more for the osteopathic context.
 When discussed in focus groups, the clear preference of participants expressed was for option 2, as being more suited to undergraduate outcomes for osteopathic students - the general feeling expressed was that option 1 outcomes related much more to advanced postgraduate practice